MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02.md

 	```
 10. Close the PowerShell window.

 You have successfully reset all Azure AD tenant settings in your test tenant.
-This is the end of exercise 1.